wso2/docs-is/en/docs/references/concepts/authorization/saml2-bearer-assertion-profile.md

-enterprise that has already got a working SAML2.0-based SSO infrastructure between itself and the Service Provider (SP), would prefer to use the existing trust relationship between the Identity Provider (IDP) and the Service Provider, even if the OAuth Authorization Server is entirely different from the IDP.
+enterprise that has already got a working SAML2.0-based SSO infrastructure between itself and the Service Provider (SP), would prefer to use the existing trust relationship between the Identity Provider (IdP) and the Service Provider, even if the OAuth authorization server is entirely different from the IDP.
 Enterprises are going to love it especially if there could be a cut in the number of steps performed in the OAuth 2.0 dance to obtain an access token.
 This could be due to the fact that the clients have already authenticated themselves to the IDP and the resource owner has authenticated himself and authorized the client.